What is the Indicator Portal?

 What can I do in the Indicator Portal?

-- Compare the demographic profile of their local area with other regions and national averages
+- Compare the demographic profile of my local area with other regions and national averages

-- Understand what the population health challenges are in their area and how they may be changing over time
+- Understand what the population health challenges are in my area and how they may be changing over time

 - Explore the diverse range of factors that influence health inequalities